 - Global Politics Certificate students must participate in two extracurricular activities with global, international, or foreign focus that are approved by the advisors for the Global Politics Certificate listed below.
 Students must provide a summary report for each activity using the forms provided by the department.

 To receive the Global Politics Certificate and have it so noted on your transcript, you must submit a Rutgers transcript with study abroad courses listed or a completed international experience plus literature; and four extracurricular activities forms plus literature.
-Click below for forms.
-Please bring these items to Professor Dennis Bathory.
+Use the attached form to track your program.
+Bring it and supporting items to Professor Christy Cahill by the beginning of the last full month before you graduate (usually April 1)

 Please see the faculty advisor for more information: